neo-project/docs/en-us/sc/white-paper.md

 Many smart contract programs, such as gambling contracts and small games, use random number functions.
 However, random number functions is a typical non-deterministic function, and each system-call will obtain different results.
 In a distributed system, there are many ways to solve this problem: Firstly, the same random seed can be used for all nodes, so that the return sequence of the entire random function is deterministic, but this method exposes the entire random result in advance, greatly reducing the the practical value of the random number.
 Another possible solution, is to let all nodes communicate in a collaborative way to generate random numbers.
 This can be achieved by using cryptographic techniques to produce a fair random number, but the disadvantage lies in the very poor performance, and need for additional communication overhead.
 A centralized random number provider can be used to generate random numbers which guarantees consistency and performance, but the drawback of this approach is obvious; Users will have to unconditionally trust the centralized number provider.

-There are two ways to generate a random number in NEO: 1) When each block is generated, the consensus node will reach a consensus on a random number, and fill it into the Nonce field of the new block.
-The contract program can easily obtain the random number of any bock, by referencing the Nonce field; 2) The contract program can use the hash value of the block as a random number generator, because the block hash value has certain inherent randomness.
-This method can be used to obtain a weak random number.
+There are two ways to generate a random number in NEO:

+1. When each block is generated, the consensus node will reach a consensus on a random number, and fill it into the Nonce field of the new block.
+The contract program can easily obtain the random number of any bock, by referencing the Nonce field

+2. The contract program can use the hash value of the block as a random number generator, because the block hash value has certain inherent randomness.
+This method can be used to obtain a weak random number

 #### 2.1.3 Data Source

 If a program obtains data at run-time, it might become a non-deterministic program if the data source provides non-deterministic data.
 For example, using different search engines to obtain the top 10 search results for a particular keyword, may yield different results, in various sort orders, if different IP addresses are used.

-For smart contracts, NEO provides two types of deterministic data sources:：
+For smart contracts, NEO provides two types of deterministic data sources:

-**(1) Blockchain Ledger**
+1. **Blockchain Ledger**

    The contract procedure can access all data on the entire chain chain through interoperable services, including complete blocks and transactions, and each of their fields.
 The data on the blocks are deterministic and consistent, so they can be securely accessed by smart contracts.

-**(2) Contract Storage Space**
+2. **Contract Storage Space**

    Each contract deployed on the NEO network, has a private storage area that can only be accessed by the contract itself.
 NEO consensus mechanism ensures consistency of the storage status, of each node in the network.

 For situations where access to non-blockchain data is required, NEO does not provide a direct way to interact with these data.
 Non-blockchain data will have to be transferred to the NEO blockchain using transactions, and subsequently translated into the either of the aforementioned data sources, in order to become accessible by the smart contracts.